kaleidoescape/kaleidoescape.github.io/_posts/2019-11-02-hello-world.md

 date: 2019-11-02
 ---

-I consider myself a complete beginner in web/html/css/etc., so I had no idea what I was getting myself into when I started putting this website together this morning.
+Although I've created some small static sites before, I consider myself a beginner in web technologies.
+I think it's safe to say I had no idea what I was getting myself into when I started putting this website together.
 I thought it'd be easy with github.io, since they kind of have everything set up for you already, but I actually spent a good chunk of time chasing down tutorials.
 So here's a quick and dirty summary of how I finally got things more or less up and running.

 The first thing I did was I went to the [GitHub Pages](https://pages.github.com/) site and followed all of their instructions to set up a GitHub repo.
 I also made sure to `git clone` my repo, so I could work on the website in my text editor instead of through the GitHub website.
 The blog gets updated on live whenever I do a `git push` to master (although it takes a few minutes to update the website).